coryan/coryan.github.io/_posts/2017-01-19-on-benchmarking-part-5.md

 any statistical procedure requires.
 It would also be a "Bad Thing"[tm] if my samples were biased in any way.

-I have already discussed the problems in biasing that my approach has.
+I think the issue of sampling from a single population is trivial, by definition we are extracting samples from one population.
-While not perfect, I believe it to be good enough for the time being, and will proceed under the assumption that no biases exist.
+I have already discussed the problems in biasing that my approach has. while not perfect, I believe it to be good enough for the time being, and will proceed under the assumption that no biases exist.

 ### Assumption: All the observations are independent of each other.